Building a wooden pallet compost bin in Maine

 So How Do I Do It At My House?

 If you live in a city, first of all check if you live in a place where the council offers composting services.
-If not, you can easily take your compost to your local farmer’s market or check to see if there is a compost service you can sign up to.
+If not, you can easily take your compost to your local farmer’s market.
+Or check to see if there is a compost service you can sign up to.
 Here in the States this is a great resource to find a local composter: https://compostnow.org/compost-services/

 maine-house-compost-editorial-image-collage-compost-outside-egg-shells